 The Law School Admission Test (LSAT) is a required standardized exam that applicants must take before entering a law school accredited by the American Bar Association (ABA).
 The exam is offered four times each year and measures an applicant's reading, analytical, and verbal reasoning skills.
 This is one of several factors that law schools will take into consideration before assessing applicants for admittance.
 Questions on the exam cover reading comprehension, analytical reasoning, and logical reasoning.

-Step 3: Enroll in Law School
+Step 3: Attend Law School

 Step 4: Pass the Bar Exam

 Each state requires law school graduates to pass the bar exam in order to practice.
 While each state may administer their own exams, some states have adopted the Uniform Bar Examination, which is prepared by the National Conference of Bar Examiners and composed of questions from the Multistate Essay Examination, Multistate Bar Examination, and Multistate Performance Test.
 Those who pass this exam can generally practice in any other state that also accepts this exam.
 Some states may allow students to take the bar exam before they graduate law school.

 Here's one more tip for success: Obtain a clerkship after graduation.
 Clerkships are offered to new lawyers as a way of garnering experience and networking.
 Most clerkships are either federal or judicial, so they are especially beneficial for students interested in working in government.
 These positions are usually reserved for the students at the top of their class.